adamsteer/pointWPS/README.md

 Importantly, this was one attempt at using data as it is stored, and in an open, well-described and extensible way.

-## Platforms
+## requirements

-Key technologies for the current development state:
+The current development state needs:

 - pyWPS (pyWPS v4.0): a python implementation for the OGC WPS service, describing client/server transactions.
 Chosen because there is a standard and well described way to write WPS processes in Python
-- PDAL (v 1.5): the Point Data Abstraction Library, basically GDAL for points - translation, manipulation.
+- PDAL: the Point Data Abstraction Library, basically GDAL for points - translation, manipulation.
 Chosen because of it's multiple format read/write capacity, plus integration into C code later
 - GDAL: underpins PDAL
 - postgres-pointcloud: point data handling for postGIS, also an export format for PDAL
 - netCDF/HDF
 - WSGI: the Apache python interpreter
 - GNU parallel

-No JVM required.

 ## Documentation

-See [installation documentation](./docs/installation.md); and what the pointWPS system expects from [a metadata attribute service](./docs/metadata_attributes.md).
+See [installation documentation](./docs/install.md); and what the pointWPS system expects from [a metadata attribute service](./docs/MASattributes.md).